soul-traveller/rectarg/README.md

 format and names used by the Wolf Faust IT8.7/2 Target is the best bit for rectarg to work proberly.

 --------------------------------------------------------------------------------
 Provided CHT Files
 --------------------------------------------------------------------------------
 Most targets tested with this script were provided with the ArgyllCMS software, and many of those have probably been made manually, as several had odd config- urations and dummy data, which caused bad images by rectarg.

-For the purpose of generating nive looking images  I have edited several of the .cht files.
+For the purpose of generating nice looking images I have edited the definition part of several of the .cht files.
 Those that want to experiment with getting exact match of fiducials to original target may modify the cht file, or use those provided for a nice printout.
 Details on how to interpret the specification inside the cht file is provided further down.

-In order to get a good image the script had in some cases to be run with cerain command line flags, which I will show below.

-LaserSoftDCPro:
-CHT data is very small numbers, resulting in a 72dpi base resolution.
-Thus, the applied 15mm margin looks large complared to the rest of the chart.
-This is the command to get decent text and layout with provided cht
-file:
-python3 rectarg.py LaserSoftDCPro.cht D120104.txt --target_dpi 200 \
-        LaserSoftDCPro-200dpi.tif --font_mm 1.5 1.0

-QPcard_202:
-python3 rectarg.py QPcard_202.cht QPcard_202.cie QPcard_202-200dpi.tif \
-        --target_dpi 200

 --------------------------------------------------------------------------------
 KEY FEATURES